 The Grove School is a maintained special school in Berwick upon Tweed, situated in the far north-east of Northumberland.
 We provide an education for children and young people aged between two and nineteen years who may have Severe Learning Difficulties, Profound and Multiple Learning Difficulties, Multi-Sensory Impairment and/or an Autistic Spectrum Condition.
-All children/young people who attend The Grove School have special educational needs and therefore have an Education, Health and Care plan, or are moving through the statutory process towards an Education Health Care plan.
+All children/young people who attend The Grove School have special educational needs and therefore have a Statement of Special Educational Needs or are moving through the statutory process towards an Education Health Care plan.
 For the children/young people who attend from Scottish Borders the equivalent is a Co-ordinated Support Plan.
-We currently have 51 pupils on role.
+We currently have 45 pupils on role.